tullie/HierarchicalClusterComparisons/README.md

 TODO
 ----
+- Finish Chameleon extension implementation.
-- Output for CURE and ROCK (don't try to run these yet - working on it now).
+- Output for ROCK hasn't been implemented.
 - Work out how to specify cluster size for BIRCH.
-- Finish Chameleon extension implementation.